ltettoni/logic2j-engine/README.md

 There is no marshalling / unmarshalling of data structures from and to Prolog syntax represented as text.
 Strong typing is introduced via the Binding<T> interface Constant terms can be provided as scalar or vectors (multi-valued), via streams, iterators, arrays, collections, etc.

-### Changes from logic2j

-Term:
-  nothing

-Var:
-  nothing

-Struct:
-- remove all handling of prolog lists and conversion of lists to java lists
-- removed PrimitiveInfo
-- no longer final
-- Adding PrimitiveType, and adding the DATA value

-TermApi:
-- removed handling of prolog lists
-- removed evaluate()
-- removed normalization signature using LibraryContent
-- valueOf: removed second argument FactoryMode (using always non ATOM)
-- removed selectTerm()